 How to Use RFM Scores for Smarter Remarketing

-Trigger remarketing campaigns automatically using Salesforce Marketing Cloud’s Ad Studio and Journey Builder based on RFM scores.
-If you’re just getting started with remarketing using Marketing Cloud, you can always export Marketing Cloud data to create ad audiences in your tool of choice, like Google Analytics.
+RFM scores can also be useful for powering paid advertising campaigns to deliver integrated cross-channel customer experiences.
+Your team can trigger remarketing campaigns automatically based on RFM scores using Salesforce MC’s Ad Studio and Journey Builder.
+If you’re just getting started with remarketing using MC, you can always export MC data to create ad audiences in your tool of choice, like Google Ads.
+Once you’re leveraging RFM scores for smarter remarketing, the next step is to leverage Einstein Engagement Scores (bit.ly/sfeinstein).

 Trigger Automated Campaigns Based on RFM